hanzak/DNA-aptamers-modelling/README.md

 ## Description

-Comparison of the performance of different machine learning models in the prediction of structual properties of DNA sequences.
+A Comparison of deep learning models for predicting the structural properties of DNA aptamers.
 You will find the Paper in the `\Paper` folder.

 ## Requirements